Real estate accounting: a guide for Canadian property businesses

 Can I manage real estate accounting myself or do I need a professional?

-You can handle basic bookkeeping with accounting software, but working with an accountant who specializes in real estate helps with tax planning, compliance, and complex transactions like property sales or refinancing.
+You can handle basic bookkeeping with accounting software, but working with a specialist accountant helps with tax planning, compliance, and complex transactions like property sales.

 Disclaimer